404 Error

 Getting medical treatment right away may help keep these problems from becoming more serious.
 Your health care provider will check you for these problems during treatment with KEYTRUDA.
 They may treat you with corticosteroid or hormone replacement medicines.
 They may also need to delay or completely stop treatment with KEYTRUDA if you have severe side effects.

-Before you receive KEYTRUDA, tell your health care provider if you have immune system problems such as Crohn’s disease, ulcerative colitis, or lupus; have had an organ transplant or have had or plan to have a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic); have had radiation treatment in your chest area; have a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome.
+Before you receive KEYTRUDA, tell your health care provider if you have immune system problems such as Crohn’s disease, ulcerative colitis, or lupus; have had an organ or tissue transplant, including corneal transplant, or have had or plan to have a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic); have had radiation treatment in your chest area; have a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome.

 If you are pregnant or plan to become pregnant, tell your health care provider.
 KEYTRUDA can harm your unborn baby.
 If you are able to become pregnant, you will be given a pregnancy test before you start treatment.
-Use effective birth control during treatment and for 4 months after your last dose of KEYTRUDA.
+Use effective birth control during treatment with KEYTRUDA and for 4 months after your last dose of KEYTRUDA.
 Tell them right away if you think you may be pregnant or you become pregnant during treatment with KEYTRUDA.

 Tell your health care provider if you are breastfeeding or plan to breastfeed.
 It is not known if KEYTRUDA passes into your breast milk.
 Do not breastfeed during treatment with KEYTRUDA and for 4 months after your last dose of KEYTRUDA.